WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * ability for receiver of video to tell the sender about size changes of display window such that the sender can match

+* Eliminiate the problems with ROC in SRTP

+* address reasons people have not used from SDES to DTLS-SRTP

+* seperation of call setup and ongoing call / conference control

+* make codec negotiation more generic so that it works for future codecs

 # Connectivity Layer